 We are mindful of our responsibility towards environmental impacts arising from our day-to-day operations.
-Therefore, we create environmental awareness among our employees in their operations and activities and encourage them to take proactive role to preserve our environment through the following initiatives and measures:-
+Therefore, we create awareness among our employees and encourage them to take a proactive role to preserve our environment through the following initiatives and practices:-

-Innovative and "Green" Products
+• Innovative and "Green" Products

-As a software and Telematics solutions provider, our Group strives to design its products and services by integrating green features and innovations.
-Our Telematics solutions primarily aims to assist businesses and consumers by reducing travelling times, better fuel efficiency, avoiding traffic congestion etc, which effectively help in reducing carbon emission.
+As a software and Telematics solutions provider, we design our products and services integrating green features and innovations.
+Our Telematics solutions primarily aim to assist our customers in reducing travelling times, attaining better fuel efficiency, avoiding traffic congestion, etc., which effectively help in reducing carbon footprint.